AY2324S2-CS2103T-F14-4/tp/docs/DeveloperGuide.md

 Step 1.
 When the execute method of CompanyCommand is called, it takes in a Model object as a parameter.
 We check whether the contactName of the CompanyCommand object is an empty string.
 If it is, we will throw a CommandException, else we continue. <br>
 Step 2.
-We will get the List<Person> representing the contacts in Connectify with `model.getFilteredPersonList()` and iterate through it to check for the contact in Connectify with the corresponding contactName.
+We will get the list of persons object representing the contacts in Connectify with `model.getFilteredPersonList()` and iterate through it to check for the contact in Connectify with the corresponding contactName.
 If we do not find a matching person, we throw a CommandException that the contact does not exist in Connectify. <br>
 Step 3.
 Check whether the CompanyCommand object's company variable is an empty String.
 If it is, this means that it is a